user1729/cancer_classify_extract-api/README.md

 **Example:**<br>

 ```
-/docs -> /process - Try out -> Replace "string" by - ["This study investigates novel biomarkers for early detection of lung cancer in non-smokers.
+/docs -> /process - Try it out -> Replace "string" by - ["This study investigates novel biomarkers for early detection of lung cancer in non-smokers.
 Patients with breast cancer and melanoma showed improved outcomes."]
 Execute
 View Results
 ```